 With the fixed number of distractions, you are struggling to concentrate on studying.
 Luckily for us, psychologists have proven that we get the grades we need.
 The studies are still relatively unknown, meaning not everyone is in these handy revision hacks.
 Adding in a few techniques to your studying routine in no time.

 Being aware of what type of learner you are is very important when revising.
 Do you find yourself reading in pages and pages?
 We all know the struggle is real.
-There are four types of learner: visual, auditory, reading / writing, and kinaesthetic.
+There are four types of learner: visual, auditory, reading/writing, and kinaesthetic.
 Each learning type responds best to different methods of teaching.
-For example, if you're more of visual learner then it's time to get creative and get all your colored pencils and big sheets or paper out.
+For example, if you're more of a visual learner then it's time to get creative and get all your coloured pencils and big sheets of paper out.
 Draw pictures which correlate to the most important aspects of each topic and visualize these images when you go into your exam.
 It really does work!
 For auditory learners, it's probably worth recording your lectures so that you can listen to them easily.

 If you take all of these tips on board and put them into practice when you are next revised then you are sure to see what you want.
 Good luck!

 Lauren Buck is a Criminology and Psychology graduate, freelance writer, blogger and Etsy store owner.
 She writes about a variety of topics-including student and career advice for Inspiring Interns, SPECIALIZES How many followers in placing graduates in London the best roles.